YehorBelenkov/phpDbTesting/README.md

 # phpDbTesting
-Small example in Phph on how to connect to the database and create tables and filling them using Php
+Small example in Php on how to connect to the database and create tables and filling them using Php